antonarbus/q/client/README.md

 https://feature-sliced.design/docs/reference/layers

-❗️It might be not clear what goes into *Entities* and *Features*.
-Do not worry.
-Just put logic into *Widgets*.
-You will feel later if it should be divided into *Entities* and *Features*.

 ## Slices
-  - A *layer* is divided into business oriented *slices* to keep related code together (e.g. post,add-user-to-friends, news-feed...)
+  - A *layer* can be divided into business oriented *slices* to keep related code together (e.g. post,add-user-to-friends, news-feed...)
   - `Shared` and `App` *layers* never have *slices* (no business logic inside).
   - ❗️*Slices* cannot use other *slices* on the same *layer*.
-  - ❗️*Slice* (and *segment* without *slices*) must contain the `index.ts` entry points with re-exports (public API).
-Code outside should not reference internal *slice* file structure, but public API.
+  - ❗️*Slice* (and *segment* without *slices*) must contain the `index.ts` entry points (public API) with module re-exports.
+Code outside should not reference internal *slice* file structure, but public API only.

 ## Segments
   A *slice* consists of *segments* to separate code by its technical nature, common *segments* are: